megagonlabs/blue/README.md

 ![Session](./docs/images/session.png)

 Above picture shows the process in more detail.
 The user agent creates a new stream and announces it in the session stream through a control message, `ADD STREAM` and specifies the stream's id as well as its tags.
-Another agent listening to the session stream sees this event and decides to listen to the user stream as it's properties contains a listen property that includes `USER` tag.
+Another agent listening to the session stream sees this event and decides to listen to the user stream as its properties contains a listen property that includes `USER` tag.

 ## memory